TenjinInc/invar/README.md

 # ENVelope

-Single source of truth for environmental configuration.
+Single source of truth for environment and configuration settings.

 ## Big Picture

-A [12 Factor](http://12factor.net/config) application style is a good start, but simple environment variables have
-downsides:

-* They are not groupable / nestable
-* Secrets might be leaked to untrustable subprocesses or 3rd party logging services (eg. an error dump including the whole ENV)
-* Cannot be easily checked against a schema for early error detection
-* Ruby's core ENV does not accept symbols as keys (a minor nuisance, but it counts)

-Here's what using Envelope looks like after you use the Rake tasks to manage your files:
+Using it in code looks like this:

 ```ruby
 envelope = Dirt::Envelope.new(namespace: 'my-app')